yingogobot/YXSpritesLoadingView/README.md

  Define Animation Attributes Here:
  - cycleAnimationDuration is duration for one cycle of images
- - animationImageWidth & animationImageHeight is the size of the animation image view, but the content mode is UIViewContentModeCenter, so images won't be stretched, set this size carefully, usually large than the sprites
+ - animationImageWidth & animationImageHeight is the size of the animation image view, but the content mode is UIViewContentModeCenter, so images won't be stretched, set this size carefully usually large than the sprites

  ##IMPORTANT##
  - numberOfFramesInAnimation is total number of sprites in one cycly of animation